dbsoft/dwindows/readme.txt

 Added return values to several functions previously returning void.
     Previous code should just be able to ignore the new return values.
     Currently affected: dw_window_set_bitmap(_from_data)
+Added C++ language bindings in dw.hpp and an example C++ test
+    application in the form of dwtestoo.cpp, similar to godwindows.

 Dynamic Windows Documentation is available at: